Leventhorpe day 2079

 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It’s an intensely creative subject that combines invention and excitement and can look at the natural world through a digital prism.

-The aims of Computer Science are to enable learners to develop:
+Computer Science aims to enable learners to develop:

 • An understanding and ability to apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms and data representation